-These methods are used by multiple professions.
 The goal is to induce a force on tissue to help it heal faster with the correct fiber orientation.
+It can speed up recovery time and address scar tissue that is causing painful/restricted movements.
 It works on the fascia (covers all muscles and organs), muscles, tendons, and ligaments.

 Active cupping uses cupping while performing an exercise to help the muscle and fascia glide along each other throughout an active movement.
 It allows the doctor to be more pin point on the exact tissue that needs the stimulus.